mentum/lambdaws/README.md

    lambdaws.start();
    ```

-The `role` is a ARN of the IAM role that AWS Lambda can assume to push to SQS, S3 and any other AWS services you are using inside your Lambda function.
-You need to give the role those policies.
+The lambda function will run in the `role` specified.
+It must be an ARN of the IAM role that has s3:GetObject, sqs:SendMessage, and lambda:InvokeFunction allowed.
+The AWSLambdaExecute managed policy can be used in place of lambda:InvokeFunction.
+Your lambda functions may require additional permissions on the `role` if they use other AWS services.

+The `credentials` must be for a user that can has allowed policies for sqs:CreateQueue, sqs:DeleteMessage and lambda:* actions.

 ### Full working example